apache/skywalking-infra-e2e/docs/en/setup/Configuration-File.md

 1. Wait until all steps are finished and all services are ready with the timeout(second).
 1. Expose all resource ports for host access.

-Notice, when you create resources such as webhooks, they need time to set up.
-If you get some error, you can try `sleep` to wait for the resources established.

 #### Import docker image

 If you want to import docker image from private registries, there are several ways to do this: